spyff/spyff.github.io/_posts/2017-08-27-transparent-mptcp-proxy.md

     "fast_open" : false,
 }
 ```
 You can choose other ciphers as well instead of `none`.
 Check shadowsocks-libev manual on the web for all the available ciphers.
-I add both WAN IP address of the other router.
+I added both WAN IP address of the other router.
-Then I opened up `/etc/rc.local` and add the following line before the `exit 0` line, to start ss-redir when the router boot up:
+Then I opened up `/etc/rc.local` and added the following line before the `exit 0` line, to start ss-redir when the router boots up:
 ```
 ss-redir -c /etc/ss_redir.json
 ```
-For redirect, all the TCP traffic to ss-redir, add another lines into the `/etc/rc.local`.
+For redirecting, all the TCP traffic to ss-redir, add another lines into the `/etc/rc.local`.
 The 4. line is because we don't want to redirect traffic inside of the LAN.
 ```
 iptables -t nat -N SSREDIR
 iptables -t nat -A PREROUTING -p tcp -j SSREDIR